wise-home/quantity/README.md

 # Quantity

-A `Quantity` is a data structure that encapsulates values with units.
+A `Quantity` is an Elixir data structure that encapsulates values with units.
 This data structure can be used to carry values and units through calculations using the calculation functions in the Quantity library.

 ## Usage